jacobbisaacson-zz/doggy-dog-world-backend/jacobREADME.md

 -- only adds a park if all the checkboxs are checked .. why?  boolean should be checkbox?  or something else?

+--why isnt addnew park form working right?  edit worksm but crete doesnt,,, how is that even possible

 TODO's